sommaalessandra/IntelliFlowTwin/mobilityvenv/README.md

 1. **`setupPhysicalSystem`**
    - Reads traffic data from `data/mvenvdata/` (Bologna Open Data format).
    - Initializes roads and their associated devices using `PhysicalSystemConnector` classes.
-   - Registers all entities (roads with the linked devices) to the IoT Agent.
+   - Registers all devices (linked to a specific road) to the IoT Agent.

 2. **`startPhysicalSystem`**
    - Collects and filters data to be emulated by date.